-- A. Objectives: Employment of Contractor, Services to be Performed - B. Project Title: UNH Seat Belt Use Survey - C. Project Period: May 1, 2019 to September 30, 2019, effective upon Governor and Council approval - D. Objectives: Employment of Contractor; Services to be Performed The Campus, University of New Hampshire (UNH) Survey Center, will continue to conduct any and all components of an observational seat belt use survey in accordance with NHTSA's new Uniform Criteria for State Observational Surveys of Seat Belt Use.
-The final rule was published in Federal Register Vol. 76 No. 63, April 1, 2011, Rules and Regulations, pp. 18042 - 18059.
-This survey was approved by NHTSA and is fully compliant with the Uniform Criteria. - E. Scope of Work: The Campus, University of New Hampshire (UNH) Survey Center, in accordance with NHTSA's new Uniform Criteria for State Observational Surveys of Seat Belt Use, will continue to conduct any and all components of an observational seat belt use survey.
+- A. Project Title: UNH Seat Belt Use Survey - B. Project Period: May 1, 2022 to September 30, 2022, effective upon Governor and Council approval - C. Objectives: Employment of Contractor; Services to be Performed.
+The Campus, will continue to conduct any and all components of an observational seat belt use survey in accordance with NHTSA's new Uniform Criteria for State Observational Surveys of Seat Belt Use.
+The final rule was published in Federal Register Vol. 76 No. 63, April 1, 2011, Rules and Regulations, pp. 18042 18059.
+This survey was approved by NHTSA and is fully compliant with the Uniform Criteria. - D. Scope of Work: The Campus, in accordance with NHTSA's new Uniform Criteria for State Observational Surveys of Seat Belt Use, will continue to conduct any and all components of an observational seat belt use survey.